pandas-dev/pandas/README.rst

 Documentation
 =============

-The official documentation is hosted on SourceForge: http://pandas.sourceforge.net/
+The official documentation is hosted on PyData.org: http://pandas.pydata.org/

 The Sphinx documentation should provide a good starting point for learning how to use the library.
 Expect the docs to continue to expand as time goes on.